InovaCidades/vision.js/README.md

 ### Considerations

-Since the getUserMedia() API only works on Chrome and Firefox web browsers, this is the main testing enviroment.
+Since the getUserMedia() API only works on Chrome and Firefox web browsers, these are the main testing enviroment.

 ### License